prabhuramachandran/automan-scipy2024/slides/05_advanced.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
-## More specification of number of cores
+## Specification of number of cores

-- Every simulation is not same
+- Every simulation requires different computational resources
-    - They have different level of computation requirement
 - Options to set specific computation requirement
     - `n_core`: Used for scheduling
     - `n_thread`: Used to set number of threads